 Important Information About Pre-Trial Intervention in the State of New Jersey

-The State of New Jersey has created a unique program with the objective of enabling certain eligible defendants the opportunity to have a rehabilitative path after committing certain crimes.
-The Pre-Trial Intervention Program is a discretionary program created by the Superior Court and governed by Rules 3.28.
-In order to learn more about whether your upcoming case could potentially be eligible for the Pre-Trial Intervention Program, review the information below:
+The State of New Jersey has created a unique program to enable certain eligible defendants the opportunity to have a rehabilitative path after committing certain crimes.
+The Pre-Trial Intervention Program is a diversionary program created by the Superior Court and governed by Rules 3.28.
+To learn more about whether your upcoming case could potentially be eligible for the Pre-Trial Intervention Program, review the information below:

 Background Information About the Pre-Trial Intervention Program

-The purpose of the Pre-Trial Intervention Program is to be diversionary at the Superior Court for criminals who have committed crime.
-It is a program that provides a great deal of power to the Prosecutor to select certain eligible defendants who, if they complete the program successfully, will have their charges dismissed.
-This program is a very rare and special opportunity for a defendant to suffer less of the many detriments to serving a prison sentence.
+The purpose of the Pre-Trial Intervention Program is to be diversionary at the Superior Court for criminals who have committed crimes.
+It is a program that provides a great deal of power to the Prosecutor to select certain eligible defendants who will have their charges dismissed if they complete the program successfully.
+This program is a unique opportunity for a defendant to suffer more minor of the many detriments of being convicted of a crime, including prison.

 Who Is the Ideal Candidate for the Pre-Trial Intervention Program?

-The ideal candidate for the Pre-Trial Intervention Program is a defendant being convicted of low-level crimes that have the potential to be monitored by probation with particular conditions including periodic drug tests and keeping a job.
-Defendants who are able to take advantage of this program have the ability to be put on the path to have a law-abiding life free of poor criminal records and criminal sentences.
+The ideal candidate for the Pre-Trial Intervention Program is a defendant being charged with non-violence and low-level crimes that have the potential to be monitored by probation with conditions, including periodic drug tests, remaining arrest-free, and keeping a job.
+Defendants who can take advantage of this program have the option to be put on the path to having a law-abiding life free of a criminal record.

 Is a Defendant Eligible for the Pre-Trial Intervention Program More Than Once?

 Defendants are only eligible for the Pre-Trial Intervention Program once.
 If the defendant commits another offense, the opportunity never comes back again.
-There are other programs such as the Conditional Discharge for Drugs in Municipal Courts and the Conditional Dismissal Program for Non-Drug Offenses.
-What is important to understand is that if the defendant has already used either of these other programs, then they are typically ineligible for the Pre-Trial Intervention Program.
+Other programs include the Conditional Discharge for Drugs in Municipal Courts and the Conditional Dismissal Program for Non-Drug Offenses.
+It is essential to understand that if the defendant has already used either of these other programs, they are typically ineligible for the Pre-Trial Intervention Program.

 How Can a Defendant Be Considered for the Pre-Trial Intervention Program?

-Prosecutors have a great deal of power when it comes to the Pre-Trial Intervention Program.
-To start the process, there is the first interview with a probation officer and then the probation officer will recommend a rejection or an entry to the program.
+Prosecutors have a great deal of power regarding the Pre-Trial Intervention Program.
+To start the process, there is the first interview with a probation officer, and then the probation officer will reject or recommend an applicant for entry into the program.
 If the probation officer rejects the defendant, the Prosecutor can still recommend the defendant to the program.
 However, if the Prosecutor rejects the defendant’s admission to the program, it can be very difficult to reverse their decision.

-Do Defendants Have to Admit Their Guilt In Order to Be Admitted to the Pre-Trial Intervention Program?
+Do Defendants Have to Admit Their Guilt To Be Admitted to the Pre-Trial Intervention Program?

-After the Ray Rice case, New Jersey changed the rules after a video was leaked of him punching his wife.
+After the Ray Rice case, New Jersey changed the PTI laws after a video was leaked to TMZ with him punching his wife in Atlantic City.
 Previously, defendants did not have to admit their guilt to be admitted to the Pre-Trial Intervention Program.
-However, after the controversial Ray Rice case, it is now required to admit guilt in order to be admitted to the Pre-Trial Intervention Program.
-Conditional pleas are now required for first and second-degree crimes if the defendant had a previous conviction for first or second-degree crimes, third or fourth-degree domestic violence, or petty or disorderly persons if a temporary restraining order was existing.
+However, after the controversial Ray Rice case, certain cases now require an admission of guilt to be admitted to the Pre-Trial Intervention Program.
+Conditional pleas are now required for (i) a first or second-degree crime; (ii) any crime if the defendant had previously been convicted of a first or second-degree crime; (iii) a third or fourth-degree crime involving domestic violence, as defined in N.J.S.A.
+2C:25- 19; or (iv) any disorderly persons or petty disorderly persons offense involving domestic violence, as defined in N.J.S.A.
+2C:25- 19 if the defendant committed the offense while subject to a temporary or permanent restraining order issued under the provisions of the Prevention of Domestic Violence Act.

 How Can Defendants Have the Best Chance of Being Accepted to the Pre-Trial Intervention Program?

-A defendant will have the most success with entering the Pre-Trial Intervention Program if they put their best foot forward from the beginning of their case and interaction with the Prosecutor.
-Typically, our firm recommends a Mitigation Package where we begin to show the complete representation of a defendant’s positive character.
-Our objective is to humanize our clients by preparing a brief with citations and exhibits to show our client is worthy of this special opportunity.
-A Mitigation Package is essential in order to mitigate the automatic negative impression a defendant has after they have committed a crime.
+A defendant will have the most success entering the Pre-Trial Intervention Program if they put their best foot forward from the beginning of their case.
+Typically, our team of Former Prosecutors prepares a Mitigation Package where we begin to show the complete representation of a defendant’s positive character.
+Our objective is to humanize our clients by preparing a brief with citations and exhibits to show that our client is worthy of this unique opportunity.
+A Mitigation Package is essential to mitigate a defendant’s automatic negative impression after being accused of a crime.

 What Happens if a Defendant Fails Out of the Pre-Trial Intervention Program?